bmwiedemann/debian2opensuse/README.md

 ## usage

-Copy this dir onto the target VM, cd into it
+Copy this dir onto the target VM and do

 ```
+cd /path/to/debian-to-opensuse
 edit customsetup.sh
 REALLY=1 ./setup.sh
-# optional customization of openSUSE:
+# after a bit it will stop for the optional customization of openSUSE:
 chroot .
 passwd
 exit